Juliea1001/mid_bootcamp_project/README.md

 # mid_bootcamp_project

 We had to choose between a classification and a regression problem for the mid bootcamp project.
-We chose the regression problem.
-And had been using the regression house price dataas we have been provided by IronHack.
+My group chose the regression problem.
+And we had been using the regression house price datas we have been provided by IronHack.
 It is stored under regression -> files_for_lab -> regression_data.csv and for the tableau part of the work we converted into .xls format (regression -> files_for_lab -> regression_data.xls).

 ### The to turn in work (tableau, sql, ipynb) ist stored in the folder regression -> turn_ins

 It contains the sql sheet having been worked on as instructed in the sql.md provided by IronHack (these instructions are stored in the folder regression -> instructions) and the tableau worksheet (dashboard 1).
 Partly worked on it as instructed in the tableau.md (stored in the folder regression -> instructions).
-And after exploring and wrangling the data in pandas notebook having worked again with tableau (-> dashboard 2).
+And after exploring and wrangling the data in pandas notebook ('machine_learning_process.ipnb') having worked again with tableau (-> dashboard 2,3,4).

 ### the task given has been: